 As Providence College educates future scholars and leaders, it continuously strives to form a community that reflects the rich diversity of the human family.
 Please highlight a specific example throughout your time in high school that has strengthened and promoted the flourishing of all.

 Over the past 100 years, Providence College has undergone extensive changes while remaining consistently true to our founding ideals.
-We celebrate our Centennial by respecting our past, highlighting the changes between “then and now,” and looking to the future.
-How will you help carry the College’s momentum into our second century and what impact will you have on the next chapter in our history?
+As we enter our second century, how will you help continue the College’s momentum and what impact will you have on the next chapter in our history?
 Letters of Recommendation

 Letters of recommendation play an important role in our holistic application review process at Providence College.
 For freshman applicants, we require 2 letters of recommendation from: